MarcToussaint/robotics-course/docs/source/simlab2.rst

 always needs to live in the original 3D feature space!

-e) Advanced: Reactive Operational Space Control
+f) Advanced: Reactive Operational Space Control
 ===============================================

 Realize a simplest possible instance of Operational Space Control